• Ingredient Glossary & Guides

 3. Applied Biochemistry and Microbiology, July 2001, pages 392-399

-Posted by Style Chicks / Filed In: Anti-Aging, Science of Beauty, Science of Skincare, Skincare
+Posted by Style Chicks / Filed In: Anti-Aging, Ingredient Guides, Skincare

 Tagged: Copper in Skincare, Copper Peptides, The Science of Skincare